Create

 Create container

-Click the Create button to create the container object.
+After filling the form, click the Create button to create the container object.
 This does not create the actual Docker container yet.

 Create container